henrybarreto/parachute/README.md

 <p align="center">Parachute is a simple and fast way to delivery files to friends.</p>

-Parachute encrypts the files and store it into a volatile database, what means that any file sent to it will be lost after some period or when the server restarts, so, *you don't use it as a backup system !*.
+Parachute encrypts the files and store it into a volatile database, what means that any file sent to it will be lost after some period or when the server restarts, so, *you don't use it as a backup system!*.

 These files are completely anonymous.
-No information about who sent the file are saved on the server, but any file what found and considerable as inappropriate will be deleted without any warning, so, again, *you don't use parachute to send those kinds of files !*.
+No information about who sent the file are saved on the server, but any file what found and considerable as inappropriate will be deleted without any warning, so, again, *you don't use parachute to send those kinds of files!*.

 ## How to use